Cynthia Lummis: Elections

 In 1978, Lummis was elected to the Wyoming House of Representatives at age 24, the youngest woman to serve in the state legislature.
 She was reelected in 1980, but chose to not seek reelection in 1982.
 Lummis returned to the state house after winning the 1984 election.
 She filed to run for reelection on June 19, 1986, and was reelected after placing third out of 18 candidates.
 She was reelected in the 1988 and 1990 elections.
 She was reapportioned to the 8th district in 1992.

 In 1990, when Republican Senator Dan Sullivan resigned from the Wyoming Senate, Senate Majority Leader Diemer True stated that Lummis was qualified to replace Sullivan in the state senate.
 But she could not take the position, as she was busy serving as a campaign manager in the gubernatorial election.
 In 1992, Lummis ran for a seat in the Wyoming Senate from the 5th district, defeating Norman P. Feagler for the Republican nomination, and incumbent Democratic Senator Harriet Elizabeth Byrd in the general election.
 During the campaign Lummis spent $11,661, making her the fifth-highest spending elected candidate in the 1992 election.
 On June 8, 1994, she announced that she would not run for reelection, saying she had other commitments to her family.
-Republican nominee Don Lawler was elected to succeed her after defeating Democratic nominee Steve Freudenthal.
+Republican nominee Don Lawler was elected to succeed her, defeating Democratic nominee Steve Freudenthal.

 Tenure

 During Lummis's tenure in the state house, she chaired the Revenue committee and served on the Judiciary and Agriculture Committees.
 During her tenure in the state senate she served on the Judiciary Committee.
 After leaving the state legislature, she was appointed to Jim Geringer's gubernatorial transition team, and served as his general counsel until 1997.
 Geringer appointed Lummis to serve as interim director of the Office of State Lands and Investments in 1997, after he fired Jim Magagna.

-On February 28, 1982, Lummis was injured in a car accident while Wiederspahn was driving.
+On February 28, 1982, Lummis was injured in a car accident while her husband was driving.
 She attended the National Conference of State Legislatures national conference in 1982, alongside Senate President Donald Cundall and Representatives Wiederspahn, Peg Shreve, Scott Ratliff, William A. Cross, and George Salisbury.
 In a 1982 roll-call vote in favor of legislation about the treatment of non-resident traffic offenders, a man cast Lummis's vote while she was outside the room.
-Lummis changed the vote to a nay after coming back in, and Representative Ken Burns cited this as an example of why electronic voting was needed.
+Lummis changed the vote to a nay after coming back in.
+Representative Ken Burns said the incident showed why electronic voting was needed.

 During the 1988 Republican presidential primaries, Lummis served on Bob Dole's steering committee in Wyoming.
 A 1989 survey of the financial contributors of the Wyoming Republican Party showed that Lummis was suggested as a candidate for Secretary of State of Wyoming.
 She served as Republican candidate Mary Mead's campaign manager during the 1990 gubernatorial election.